-Andrea Williamson, Area Director of Revenue Management

 - Who consistently show high levels of collaboration and innovation

 - Who produce superior results

-This full-day workshop outlines what it takes to move a team from where they are now to becoming a High Performing Team.
+This workshop outlines what it takes to move a team from where they are now to becoming a High Performing Team.

 Before the workshop, in a private meeting, we start by assessing the team you have.
 Assessment(s) are administered to better identify how team members are wired, what potential blind spots the team has, and to develop a team map that visually shows the team’s types.